Research

 Syntactic Theory

-I seek to answer questions concerning the underlying mechanisms that cause language to appear to us the way it does, specifically exploring the phenomena of null or deficient elements in the syntax, as well as agreement phenomena.
-My primary modes of investigation for these phenomena are language corpora, Internet data, and the elicitation of grammaticality judgments and linguistic data.
+My primary modes of investigation for these phenomena are Internet corpora, and the elicitation of grammaticality judgments and linguistic data.
 I am particularly interested in data from colloquial or nonstandard varieties of language, as these offer crucial information on the human language faculty and are often overlooked (unintentionally or otherwise) in syntactic research.
-A few specific syntactic phenomena that I am interested in are:
+A few specific syntactic phenomena that I am interested in (in no particular order) are:

 Syntactic Variation